codecyrus/cicd-learnings/PITCHME.md

 #### Artefacts for Application lifecycle

+- Deployment Packages, versions and dependencies fixed
+  - Can be inflexible
-- What if we need
+- What if we are forced
-  - To take on upstream improvements/features |
+  - To take on upstream improvements/features
   - Security hotfixes, bugfixes, etc |
   - Patches, Tweaks |